Find Affordable College Courses

 Woodland Park, NJ

 You’ll be in good company if you decide to attend Berkeley College - Woodland Park.
 It ranked #3 on our 2023 Most Popular Design & Applied Arts Bachelor’s Degree Schools in New Jersey list.
-Berkeley College - Woodland Park is a small private for-profit school located in the suburb of Woodland Park.
+Berkeley College - Woodland Park is a small private for-profit school located in the large suburb of Woodland Park.

 About 60% of the students majoring in design at the school are women while 40% are male.